 The traditional Indian diet emphasizes a high intake of plant foods like vegetables, lentils and fruits, as well as a low consumption of meat.

 This article explains how to follow a healthy Indian diet that can promote weight loss.
-It includes foods to eat, what to avoid and a sample menu for one week.
+It includes suggestions about which foods to eat and avoid and a sample menu for one week.